software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 9
 >
 > Create a controller class `ReadingRecommendationRestController` that has a method `getReadingRecommendations`.
 This method should return _all the reading recommendations_ in path `/api/recommendations` in JSON format.
 You should be able to see the list of recommendations when opening <http://localhost:8080/api/recommendations> in a web browser.
+>
+> Add this task to the "Sprint 2 Backlog" board in Trello and assign a group member for the task.
+This task is related to fifth user story.

 {: .important-title }

 > Exercise 10
 >
 > Create a controller class `CategoryRestController` that has a method `getCategories`.
 This method should return _all the categories_ in path `/api/categories` in JSON format.
 You should be able to see the list of categories when opening <http://localhost:8080/api/categories> in a web browser.
+>
+> Add this task to the "Sprint 2 Backlog" board in Trello and assign a group member for the task.
+This task is related to fifth user story.

 {: .important-title }

 > Exercise 11
 >
 > Create a method `getReadingRecommendationsByCategoryId` for the `CategoryRestController` class.
 This method should return _reading recommendations in a specific category_ in path `/api/categories/{categoryId}/recommendations` in JSON format.
 The `categoryId` path variable should determine the category id.
 You should be able to see the list of reading recommendation when opening <http://localhost:8080/api/categories/CATEGORY_ID/recommendations> in a web browser (just replace `CATEGORY_ID` with id of some category that has recommendations).
+>
+> Add this task to the "Sprint 2 Backlog" board in Trello and assign a group member for the task.
+This task is related to fifth user story.

 ## API documentation with Swagger